Dividend ETFs

 Common Use Cases

-• International dividend income: Generate regular income from non-U.S. equities with above-average dividend yields.
+• International dividend income: Generate regular income from non-U.S. equities with above-average dividend yields, specifically useful for retirees needing cash flow.

-• Currency diversification: Gain exposure to developed market currencies through equity holdings.
+• Currency diversification: Gain exposure to developed market currencies through equity holdings, effectively betting on the relative strength of foreign economies against the dollar.

 VYMI - Price / Yield